-Onboarding new staff in any company is an expensive task.
-New staff take time to ramp up, learn what is needed from them and add value.
-The time that they spend doing that is time that the company is carrying the cost of: having a learner on their team until they are up to speed.
+Onboarding new staff at any company is an expensive process.
+New staff take time to learn what is needed and add value.
+The time that they spend doing that is time where the company is carrying the cost.
 So it goes without saying that the faster you can get a new member up to speed the better.
-Microlearning for staff onboarding is a great way to speed up this process and reduce the cost of onboarding.
+Microlearning for staff onboarding is a great way to speed up this process.

 Information when it’s needed

 One of the greatest advantages of microlearning is the ability to get information in front of staff when it’s needed.
 This can be a difficult task when onboarding.
 Different staff learn at different paces and this needs to be taken into account when designing onboarding processes.
 Creating a microlearning plan and distributing this via mobile (smartphone ownership is practically ubiquitous) allows staff to access learning materials when and where they are needed.
 They don’t need to sit and wait for direction.